deisejpg/manipulating_fastas/README.md

 The next two directories have scripts to parse the data from genbank files.
 If you want like to parse genes from a single file, go to 'c'.
-If you want to parse multiple genes from multiple files at the same time, go to 'd'.
+If you want to parse multiple genes from multiple files at the same time, go to `d_parse_manygenes_manygb`.
 'c' and 'd' will output fasta files in the following format:
     - one fasta file per species
     - fasta header ">gene_name"